Kings Hill

 Kings Hill is a civil parish in the borough of Tonbridge and Malling in Kent, England.
 It is one of several new villages built in Kent since the 1950s (other examples including Vigo and New Ash Green).
-Development started in 1989 near West Malling, on land previously occupied by RAF West Malling.
+Development started in 1989 near West Malling, on land previously occupied by RAF West Malling which was operational during both world wars.
 The plan was for a multi-purpose site of both residential and office/business space.

 Parts of the 2007 Channel 4 drama series Cape Wrath were shot in the village.

 Development

 Liberty Property Trust carried out the principal development of the site, commencing on the old West Malling airfield site in 1989.
 The ultimate aim is to have some 2,750 homes and 2 million square feet (186,000 m²) of commercial properties.
-As of 2010, 2000 homes have been built along with 800,000 sqft of business space.
+As of 2010, 2000 homes had been built along with 800,000 sqft of business space.
 The development precipitated a major expansion of the A228 which passes the village.